Skip to Content

 Burglary charges are different than other theft charges, because to be convicted of this crime, the prosecutor has to prove intent to commit a crime that may or may not have happened.
 It isn’t enough to just unlawfully break and enter into somebody else’s property or residence.
 There has to be criminal intent involved to commit an additional crime.
 In the most basic terms, a burglary occurs when somebody unlawfully enters another person’s property with the intent to commit another specific crime.
 Whether that crime actually happens or not is irrelevant, if the prosecutor can prove intent.

-Unlawful Entry with Intent
+Unlawful Entry With Intent

 It isn’t just about entering into somebody’s property unlawfully.
 That alone could just be considered breaking and entering or trespassing under certain circumstances.
 This crime involves unlawful entry combined with intent.
 Traditionally, we think of ‘burglars’ as thieves, but a variety of crimes can be included with this type of charge.
 Prosecutors may try to prove that there was intent to steal, commit murder, commit sexual assault or do some other type of crime.